-Narrandera - find your home on the banks of the Murumbidgee
+Narrandera New South Wales- find your home on the banks of the Murumbidgee

-Adjacent to the Sturt and Newell Highways lies the Narrandera Shire.
+Adjacent to the Sturt and Newell Highways lies Narrandera New South Wales.
 Bordering rich agricultural land to the east and the Murrumbidgee Irrigation Area to the west, the Shire is uniquely situated in the Riverina region.

-Narrandera is also positioned between Sydney and Melbourne as well as Wagga Wagga and Griffith, keeping its residents in proximity of multiple urban centres.
-This gives its residents access to the very best of country life without having to be far from great urban services, facilities, and opportunities.
+Narrandera is also positioned between Sydney and Melbourne as well as Wagga Wagga and Griffith, keeping its residents in proximity to multiple urban centres.
+This allows them to enjoy the very best of country life without having to be far from great urban services, facilities, and opportunities.

 The Shire is home to almost 6,000 people, and the Narrandera township is the commercial and administrative heart of the area.
-Blending its gorgeous environment, agricultural productivity, and historical richness, Narrandera is the ideal home for many.
+Combining a gorgeous natural environment, agricultural productivity, and historical richness, Narrandera New South Wales is the ideal home for many.

 Known for its temperate climate, the Shire boasts warm summers and cooler winters, with an average annual rainfall of 462 mm.
-Agricultural activity in Narrandera therefore is dominated by dryland, broad acre farming.
+Agricultural activity in Narrandera New South Wales is therefore dominated by dryland, broad acre farming.

-Approximately 24% of the workforce in the Shire works in agriculture, and almost 89% of its land is devoted to agricultural production, making this sector central to the economic health of the region.
+Approximately 24% of the workforce in Narrandera NSW works in agriculture, and almost 89% of its land is devoted to agricultural production, making this sector central to the economic health of the region.

 Local culture and activities